networkoptix/nx_open/vms/client/nx_vms_client_desktop/src/nx/vms/client/desktop/event_search/readme.md

 Is synchronized with **Workbench** state by [BookmarkSearchSynchronizer].

 ## Events tab
-Represented by [EventSearchWidget].
+Represented by [VmsEventSearchWidget].
 Displays events recorded to system event log.
-Uses [EventSearchListModel].
+Uses [VmsEventSearchListModel].
 Does not require a **Workbench** state synchronizer.

 ## Detected objects tab
 Represented by [AnalyticsSearchWidget].
 Displays object detection events recorded to the